riajobaer/pivot-tables/README.md

 # Pivot Tables
-Pivot tables are used to summarize, sort, organize, group, count, total or average data stored in a database.
+Here I use pivot table to group date, reorganize and summarize selected columns and rows of data in a spreadsheet or database table to obtain a desired report.
 My data set consists of 894 records and 8 fields.
 Salesperson, Product, Region, Customer, Date, Item Cost, No.Items, Total Cost.
-Here I use pivot table to group date, reorganize and summarize selected columns and rows of data in a spreadsheet or database table to obtain a desired report.

 Here's some screenshot with demo application